ajrcarey/pdfium-render/README.md

 This crate provides the following optional features:

 * `bindings`: uses `cbindgen` to generate Rust bindings to the Pdfium functions defined in the `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
-* `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page and page object rendering functionality.
-Projects that do not require page or page object rendering can disable this feature to avoid compiling the `image` crate into their binaries.
-It is possible to control the specific version of `image` that will be used by `pdfium-render`; see the "Crate features for selecting `image` versions" section below.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `core_graphics`: links against the CoreGraphics library on macOS systems when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
-* `sync`: provides implementations of the `Send` and `Sync` traits for the `Pdfium` and `PdfDocument` structs.
-This is useful for creating static instances that can be used with `lazy_static` or `once_cell`, although those instances are not guaranteed to be thread-safe.
-Use entirely at your own risk.
-Requires the `thread_safe` feature.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
 See the "Multithreading" section above.

 #### Crate features for selecting `image` versions

-Release 0.8.26 introduced new features to explicitly control the version of the `image` crate used by `pdfium-render`:
+Release 0.8.26 introduced new features to explicitly control the version of the `image` crate used by `pdfium-render` to provide page and page object rendering functionality:

 * `image_latest`: uses the latest version of the `image` crate.
 This is currently `image_025`.
 * `image_025`: uses `image` crate version `0.25`.
 * `image_024`: uses `image` crate version `0.24`.
 * `image_023`: uses `image` crate version `0.23`.

+Projects that do not require page or page object rendering can disable these features to avoid compiling the `image` crate into their binaries.

 #### Crate features for selecting Pdfium API versions